Patreo/BoilerplateNodeJS/README.md

 ﻿# BoilerplateNodeJS

 A starter for Nodejs and Express programming.

-Already include moogose connection enabled and Ejs templates configured.
+Note: Already include moogose connection enabled and Ejs templates configured.